 Robert Gillis grew up in Dorchester, Massachusetts and is a graduate of Boston College High School and U/Mass Boston.
-He and his wife Susan (Foxboro’s 1998 Citizen of the Year) live in Foxboro, home of the four time Super Bowl champion New England Patriots.
+He and his wife Susan (Foxboro’s 1998 Citizen of the Year) live in Foxboro, home of the five time Super Bowl champion New England Patriots.

 Although he’s been a professional computer geek for over 25 years, his first love has always been writing, and he has written a regular opinion piece for the Foxboro Reporter since 1996.
 Since 2006 he has also been writing for the Boston City Paper.
 (Click here for where to find the Boston City Paper)

 Much of his published writing (and other fun things) can be found on his web site at robertxgillis.com.